 MozzLab

 Across the street, a relative newcomer, MozzLab, has created another public gathering place, competing to make this one of the most social intersections around.
 Both corners provide seating that is available for anyone, day and night, open or not.
-Both provide food, but are not cafés and have no table service.
-They are places where people from the neighborhood love to gather and connect in a peaceful environment.
+Both provide food, but have no table service.
+They are places where people from the neighborhood love to gather and connect in a peaceful and casual environment.

 The third corner of this intersection and its local "security."